GreatCowBASIC/Help/source/ReservedWords/README.md

-# The Great Cow BASIC Help repository
+# The GCBASIC Help repository

-This the reserved word set for the Great Cow BASIC tool chain.
+This the reserved word set for the GCBASIC tool chain.